We may earn money or products from the companies mentioned in this post.

 - Preheat oven to 350 degrees.

-- Combine flour, cocoa powder, ground chia seeds, baking powder, ground coffee and salt in a bowl and mix well.
+- Combine flour, cocoa powder, baking powder, brown sugar, baking soda, ground coffee and salt in a bowl and mix well.

-- Spray a mini donut pan* and add batter to pan almost all the way, but just below the top.**
+- Spray a small donut pan* and add batter to pan almost all the way, about 3/4 full.

-- Bake for 12-14 minutes, or until a toothpick inserted into the donut comes out clean, and the donut springs back up when you gently press it down with your finger.
+- Bake for 10-12 minutes, or until a toothpick inserted into the donut comes out clean.

 - Add vegan sprinkles if desired and enjoy!
 I would recommend storing them in the fridge in a container for up to 5 days.

-*If you only have a regular sized donut pan, simply cook the donuts a few minutes longer.
+*If you only have a regular sized donut pan, simply cook the donuts a few minutes longer until a toothpick comes out clean.

 **You can use a spoon to add the batter, but I highly recommend piping it in for prettier and more even sized donuts, it's also much easier!
 If you don't have a piping bag, you can scoop the batter into a ziploc bag, cut off about 1/2 inch at a corner and pipe it that way!